ozelentok/node-fileviewer/README.md

 #Node-Fileviewer
-Creates an HTTP server that enables you to access your files from a desired directory from any computer
+Creates an HTTP server that enables you to access your files from a desired directory from any computer and upload to it
 ##How to run
 ```bash
 $ node fileserver.js "path" "port"(optional)